Commander-in-chief: Poland

 During the interbellum period, the General Inspector of the Armed Forces was appointed the commander-in-chief for the time of war (Supreme Commander of the Armed Forces).
-However, after the war this function ceased to exist—thus it is likely that if Poland formally participates in a war, Chief of the General Staff of the Polish Armed Forces will be appointed Supreme Commander.
+However, after the war this function ceased to exist—thus it is likely that if Poland formally participates in a war, the chief of the general staff of the Polish Armed Forces will be appointed supreme commander.

 Portugal

-The president of the Portuguese Republic is the constitutional Supreme Commander of the Armed Forces (in Portuguese: Comandante Supremo das Forças Armadas).
-However, the operational command is delegated in the Chief of the General Staff of the Armed Forces.
+The president of the Portuguese Republic is the constitutional supreme commander of the Armed Forces (in Portuguese: Comandante Supremo das Forças Armadas).
+However, the operational command is delegated in the chief of the general staff of the Armed Forces.

 In the Portuguese military parlance, the term "Commander-in-Chief" (in Portuguese: comandante-em-chefe or simply comandante-chefe) refers to the unified military commander of all the land, naval and air forces in a theater of operations.

 Russia

 According to the Constitution of the Russian Federation, (Chapter 4, Article 87, Section 1) the president is the Supreme Commander-in-Chief of the Armed Forces.
 The president approves the military doctrine and appoints the defense minister and the chief and other members of the general staff.

 The Russian Armed Forces is divided into three services: the Russian Ground Forces, the Russian Navy, and the Russian Aerospace Forces.
 In addition there are two independent arms of service: Strategic Missile Troops, and the Russian Airborne Forces.
 The Air Defence Troops, the former Soviet Air Defence Forces, have been subordinated into the Air Force since 1998.